drorpa/docker-demo/README.md

 # docker-demo
-Demo to intro about Docker containers
+Demo for intro to Docker containers